 Presently, about 20 students and postdocs are working at KU Leuven on recovery of critical metals.
 The leading members are.

-Prof. Koen Binnemans (RL Leader) is a world-leading expert in the chemistry of REEs and the environmentally-friendly use of ILs in solvent extraction and critical metal recovery.
-Author of more than 200 papers on REEs (380 papers in total) with a h-index of 57 (61 according to Google Scholar) and over 14000 citations.
-General coordinator of EU FP7 MC-ITN EREAN, H2020 MSCA-ETNs REDMUD, DEMETER and SOCRATES, ERC Advanced Grant holder (SOLCRIMET) and Steering Committee Member of ERECON (DG Enterprise and Industry).
+Prof. Koen Binnemans (RL Leader) is a world-leading expert in the chemistry of REEs, the environmentally-friendly use of ILs in solvent extraction, critical metal recovery and solvometallurgy.
+Author of more than 200 papers on REEs (420 papers in total) with a h-index of 62 (69 according to Google Scholar) and over 16000 citations.
+General coordinator of EU FP7 MC-ITN EREAN, H2020 MSCA-ETNs REDMUD, DEMETER and SOCRATES, ERC Advanced Grant holder (SOLCRIMET) and Steering Committee Member of ERECON (DG Growth).
 Contact Prof. Binnemans

 Prof. Jan Fransaer is a full professor of chemistry (Department of Materials Engineering).
 His research group has a tradition in experimental & computational electrochemistry.
 More than 100 peer reviewed publications and 11 patents in this field.
 He was involved in 7 EU projects (2 as coordinator) on electrodeposition.
 The group made significant contributions to the practical and theoretical understanding of the electrodeposition of particles together with metals, and was one of the first to study this process using non-aqueous electrolytes.